 The more incredible thing is that Jesus has condemned sin in His flesh (see Romans 8:1) and so the matter of instruction is now written on the heart of those in fellowship (with Father and Son as John states in verse 3).
 The failures of the past can in Christ be put to death.
 Indeed, to stay in the light (be in the presence and community of God) we need to follow the Command of the Lord.
 When we learn to do this, we live loyally to His way of love.
 However, as verse 10 warns, if we don’t learn but deny Christ’s grace (the giving of Himself) there is no place in the community of the living for such a person because there is no darkness in the Living One.

 Let me end now with a return to verses 3-4.
-I like these verses a lot because they tell us to be sure, be in active fellowship, and mindful of our joy through it is not yet complete.
+I like these verses a lot because they tell us to be sure, to be active in fellowship, and to be mindful of our joy though it is not yet complete.
 The full-Joy-to-come will occur when all who will receive Christ bow to share in His presence gathered together as one.
-John is telling us, I take it, to both endure the hardship of life as it is now manifest in the residence to God ways and once the family is completed in number our joy will be complete.
+John is telling us, I take it, to both endure the hardship of life as it is now manifest in the residence to God’s ways and once the family is completed in number our joy will be complete.
 The Christian should then live to that end knowing what verse 4 tells us.
 The message of Christ’s testimony is what will bring the JOY of our fellowship to fullness.

 In meditating on this 2nd chapter of 1 John, I see a call to maturity and steadfast behavior under God’s rule.
 I see a call to His people whose source is Christ, His Unique Son.

 For Christ is how we know we know God.
-The Apostle John speaks to this conception of God by the contrast of those that keep God commandments and from others who do not.
+The Apostle John speaks to this conception of God by the contrast between those that keep God’s commandments and others who do not.
 He declares we do what God says.
 The reason we do what He says is that we believe what He says.

 I think there are two responses people that we must consider in verses 3-6: